Wayne County Students Receive Awards at University of Mount Olive

-MOUNT OLIVE - Several Wayne County students were recognized for their achievements at The University of Mount Olive’s Annual Awards Ceremony.
+MOUNT OLIVE- Several Wayne County students were recognized for their achievements at University of Mount Olive’s Annual Awards Ceremony.
 Among those receiving awards were:

-The University of Mount Olive is a private institution rooted in the liberal arts tradition with defining Christian values.
-The University, sponsored by the Convention of Original Free Will Baptists, has locations in Mount Olive, New Bern, Wilmington, Goldsboro, Research Triangle Park and Washington.
+University of Mount Olive is a private institution rooted in the liberal arts tradition with defining Christian values.
+The College, sponsored by the Convention of Original Free Will Baptists, has locations in Mount Olive, New Bern, Wilmington, Goldsboro, Research Triangle Park, Washington and Jacksonville.
 For more information, visit www.moc.edu.